 pretty heavily and described it as "Risk on steroids" to all who asked.
 I supplied the games for my friends every few weeks and we rotated through most of the Gamemaster series with an occasional foray into A Line in the Sand

-or some other monstrosity of a war game.
+or some other monstrosity of a game.
 I remember spending days playing these games by myself in order to develop my "perfect strategy" only to be foiled by my complete ineptitude at dice-rolling.
-Dice hate me and I am convinced that they were included somehow in the curse God declared against Adam when He booted him out of the Garden of Eden - pure evil.
+Dice seem to only favor me when playing something as benign as Risk

 : Gulo Gulo

-, etc. (I know, I know, but dexterity games are fun!).
-The older girls are less into games and more into stuffed animals, but will join us for (or willingly be forced to play) Machi Koro
+, etc. The older girls are less into games and more into stuffed animals, but will join us for (or willingly be forced to play) Timber Tom

 , or Zooloretto

 (must be the animals).
-However, my 6-year-old son is my young Padawan and will play anything and everything in front of him.
+However, my 7-year-old son is my young Padawan and will play anything and everything in front of him.
 He's already memorized the abilities and cost of every Star Realms

 and requests PitchCar